-Strategic Area 2 - Increase the Diversity of the Urban Forest for Biodiversity and Habitat with Ground Cover and Shrub Layer Plantings
+Strategic Area 2 - Increase the diversity of the urban forest for biodiversity and habitat with ground cover and shrub layer plantings

-Banyule, like most other local government areas across Australia, has a low level of diversity in its urban forest in certain neighbourhood character areas (Diversity of Species on page 33).
+Banyule, like most other local government areas across Australia, has a low level of diversity in its urban forest in certain neighbourhood character areas.

 This strategic area will see Council and the community continue the work to extend the urban forest beyond trees and introduce more diversity into the structure of the forest.
 If successful it will see a range of trees, shrubs and groundcovers/grasses across the Banyule local government area.
 It will also see an increase in partnership between Council and the community and enhance community biodiversity actions already activity occurring across Banyule.

-Figure 30 shows the contributions to streetscapes that can be made by nature strip plantings.
+Figure 26 shows the contributions to streetscapes that can be made by nature strip plantings.

 As a managed system, selection of species to plant within the urban forest is influenced by many factors.
-To assist Council staff and the community it will be important that the rationale for the selection of certain species for street trees is understood and communicated.
-Figure 31 provides an example of species selection processes.
+To assist Council staff and the community, it will be important that the rationale for the selection of certain species for street trees is understood and communicated.